-Once each child process has been created, the parent process should wait until all its child processes have terminated before exiting.
-Once a child process exits, the parent must check the exit status of that child process.
-If the child process exited as a result of an error, the parent should output the following message:
+Once a child process exits, the parent should close the pipe it uses to read messages from the child.
+It then must check the exit status of that child process.
+If the child process exited as a result of an error (more on this below), the parent should output the following message: